elm-fluent/elm-fluent/docs/overview.rst

                  ]

-The generated functions (in this case ``notificationsTitle`` and ``notificationsIntro``) all have the same signature - they take a locale value and a strongly typed record of substitution parameters, and return a string (or ``Html`` for advanced use cases).
+The generated functions (in this case ``notificationsTitle`` and ``notificationsIntro``) all follow the same pattern in terms of signature - they take a locale value and a strongly typed record of substitution parameters, and return a string.
+(For advanced use cases, the functions return ``Html`` and take an additional parameter that allows attributes to be added to the HTML).

 .. admonition:: Justifcation